About Katharine

 Professional Biography

 Katharine Bainbridge M.A.
-M.F.T is an IAAP certified Jungian Analyst (2009), licensed psychotherapist (1998) and Somatic Experiencing™ (SE®) Practitioner.
-Katharine is a member of the Inter-Regional Society of Jungian Analysts and the International Association of Analytical Psychology.
+M.F.T is an IAAP Certified Jungian Analyst (2009), licensed psychotherapist (1998) and Somatic Experiencing™ (SE®) Practitioner.
+Katharine is a member of the C. G. Jung Institute of Los Angeles, the Inter-Regional Society of Jungian Analysts, and The International Association of Analytical Psychology.
 She maintains a successful private practice in beautiful Southern California where she lives with her husband and their Lhasa apso, Pepe Le Pew.

 With over 25 years experience as a marriage and family therapist and 30 years as a Tibetan Buddhist practitioner, and as a graduate of New York University, Antioch University, and the C.G.
 Jung Institute of Los Angeles, she works with a very broad spectrum of clients.